okas832/CS374_GP/pr3/dp3.md

 1. Wanted to see the photos taken and the travel summaries from their previous travel in the “ My page” instead of the lists of quests that they have completed.
-In other words, the user prefer that their profile page could function as their travel diary.
+In other words, the user prefers that their profile page could function as their travel diary.

    Participant : P2, P3

    Criticality : High

-   Solution : Provide list of images the user had uploaded in “My page” with the quest completed.
+   Solution : Provide a list of images the user had uploaded in “My page” with the quest completed.